iftikhar8/thesis/chapters/empirical/docs/empirical.md

 - Photographs of the three ontogenetic stages examples?

 ### Data analysis
-The ontogeny count data was standardised by the flow to a concentration (m^3).
+The ontogeny count data was standardised by the flow to a concentration (per m^3).
 Due to the excessive zero count for the ontogeny data, we conducted two analyses using generalised linear models (GLM), one GLM on the presence/absence of ontogenetic stages using a binomial distribution and another GLM with a log-normal distribution on the data excluding the zero observations.
-The larval fish length data was analysed using GLMs with log-normal distributions.
-As there was there was not enough replication to use a mixed-model GLM, instead the stations were described using the measured environmental data at each station; temperature, salinity, and dissolved oxygen.
+The larval fish length data was analysed using multiple regression models with log transformation.
+Where possible ANOVAs were performed using type III sums of squares to account for the unbalanced sample sizes between depths.
+Post-hoc analysis was performed using least squares means with a Tukey adjustment.
+As there was there was not enough replication to use a mixed-model GLM with stations as a random factor, instead the stations were described using the measured environmental data at each station; temperature, salinity, and dissolved oxygen.
-All analysis was conducted using R [@RAlanguageanden:wf] with the packages tidyverse [@Wickham:2016te], lme4 [CITE], and lsmeans [CITE] for analysis.
+All analysis was conducted using R [@RAlanguageanden:wf] with the packages tidyverse [@Wickham:2016te], lme4 [CITE], car [CITE], and lsmeans [CITE] for analysis.

 ## Results